What to expect after surgery

 You will have some pain and discomfort for several days after surgery.
-You will be given pain-relieving medicines to manage this.
-If you are in pain when you return home, talk to your medical team about prescribing pain medicine.
+You will be given pain medicines to manage this.
+If you are in pain when you return home, talk to your doctors about a prescription for pain medicine.

-You may have a thin tube placed in the wound to drain excess fluid into a small bag.
-The tube is usually removed after a few days, but may be left in for longer.
+You may have a thin tube placed in the abdomen to drain fluid into a small bag or bottle.
+The fluid can then be checked for potential problems.
+The tube is usually removed after a few days but may be left in for longer.
 Surgical drains are never permanent.

 Drips and tubes

-While in hospital, you will have a drip (intravenous infusion) to replace your body’s fluids.
-At first you won’t be able to eat or drink (nil by mouth).
-You’ll then be on a liquid diet before gradually returning to normal food.
-A temporary feeding tube may be placed into the small bowel during the operation.
+While in hospital, you will have a drip to replace your body’s fluids.
+At first, you may not be able to eat or drink (nil by mouth).
+You’ll then be on a liquid diet before slowly returning to normal food.
+A temporary feeding tube may be put into the small bowel during the operation.
 This tube provides extra nutrition until you can eat and drink normally again.
 The hospital dietitian can help you manage changes to eating.

 Some people will need to take tablets known as pancreatic enzymes after surgery.
 These are taken with each meal to help digest fat and protein.

-Because the pancreas produces insulin, people who have had all or some of their pancreas removed often develop diabetes after surgery.
-They may need regular insulin injections (up to four times per day).
+Because the pancreas produces insulin, people who have had all or some of their pancreas removed may develop diabetes after surgery and need regular insulin injections (up to four times per day).
+A specialist doctor called an endocrinologist will help you develop a plan for managing diabetes.
 Learn some tips for coping with diabetes.